Continuum Surface Energy from a Lattice Model: Surface Energy for More General Boundaries

-\begin{rem} This asympotic result for inflated regions $r\Om$, is \emph{sequence-independent}; that is, the sequence of $r\to\infty$ is not restricted to be integer but is arbitrary.
+\begin{remark} This asymptotic result for inflated regions $r\Om$, is \emph{sequence-independent}; that is, the sequence of $r\to\infty$ is not restricted to be integer but is arbitrary.
 This occurs because the lattice point remainder $R( r)=O(r^{2/3})$ \cite{C,huxley} is of lower order than the surface energy.
 In contrast, the surface energy for lattice polygons, or the more general regions considered in Proposition \ref{conpo} depends on the sequence of dilation factors.
-The dependence on the dilation sequence is thoroughly studied in one dimension in \cite{Mora}.\end{rem}
+The dependence on the dilation sequence is thoroughly studied in one dimension in \cite{Mora}.\end{remark}

 \begin{proof} For each $r>0$, let $\Om_r=\hbox{conv}(r\Om\cap L)$.
 Then $\Om_r\subset r\Om$ is a convex lattice polygon, while $r\Om\cap L =\Om_r\cap L$.
 Hence, in view of \eqref{eeenergyy}, \be E\{r\Om,y\}=E\{\Om_r,y\},\ee where $y(x)=Fx$ for $x\in r\Om$.
 The calculation of $E\{\Om_r,y\}$ proceeds as above with one exception.
 For any $w\in L$, the condition $|w|<\delta(\Om_r)$ (see \eqref{del}) may be violated for large enough $r$, since facets may become as small as the shortest lattice bonds.
 This affects $N_w(\Om_r)$, but only the part regarding $ \# T^\ddagger_w(\Om_r)$---see \eqref{t4}, \eqref{ddag}---which we merely need to estimate.
 Given any convex body $D\subset\RR^2$, let